 Inclusion of questionable language or attitudes, or a perception of factual inaccuracy, are not necessarily criteria for de-selection.

 Withdrawn materials may be given to the Library Foundation for its Bookstore.
 Reference materials retaining informational value may be transferred to the circulating collection.

 Reconsideration of Materials

 - Questions concerning the process or a specific item in the collection can be answered by a librarian.
 The professional staff can clarify scope and depth of the collection, the role of individual and parental responsibility, and the use of selection guides.
 Many inquires can be answered without pursuing the reconsideration process.
-The principles governing selection can be found in the Collection Policy Statement.
+The principles governing selection can be found in the Collection Development Statement.